savinshynu/MRA-OVRO/README.md

 # MRA-OVRO
 Script used in the analysis of MRAs from OVRO-LWA telescope.
-Contains the scripts from calibration and imaging.
+Contains the scripts for calibration and imaging.

 ## highres
 - scripts used in the high resolution imaging and transient search